botfront/botfront/botfront/docs/guide/rasa/stories/README.md

 ## Warnings and errors

 The display of warnings and errors is a very useful part of the story editor.
-It guides you when you write your stories for them to work properly, and prevents training if there's an error which would affect the model and the chat experience.
+It guides you when you write your stories for them to work properly, and prevents training if there's an error that would affect the model and the chat experience.

 When there is a warning or an error, it is flagged on the corresponding line, and also indicated on the story header.
 When you hover over the icon, you get a suggestive explanation to resolve the issue.